Donk970/TechnoTomato/README.md

 | ![End Cap](<Documentation/Images/Plumbing/1:4" Press End Cap.png>) | 1/4" Press Fit end cap |

 #### The Controller
+The controller and it's code are really the guts of the whole system.
+The controller reads temperature sensors and leaf sensors over the I2C connection, executes code to decide how frequently to trigger spray cycles and, oh yeah, send data to thing speak now and then.
 ##### Major Parts:
 | Image | Description |
 | --- | --- |
 | ![Arduino Uno](Documentation/Images/Controller/ArduinoUno.png) | **Arduino Uno:** <br>I am using a standard issue Arduino Uno that I purchased through Amazon.
 This is ok although if I did much more in the controller sketch memory could become an issue. |